jg-digital-media/jgdm-100DaysOfCode/log/project-log-2019.md

 ___

 ### **R2D10:** Wednesday 27th February 2019
 + **Notes:** - I posted a little teaser for you all about my new portfolio.
-Tomorrow is LAUNCH DAY! :) Also spent time earlier today taking care of security vulnerablities in my React project dev dependencies!
+Tomorrow is LAUNCH DAY! :) Also spent time earlier today taking care of security vulnerabilities in my React project dev dependencies!
 All clear for now! :)
 + **Technologies Used:** - HTML5, CSS, JavaScript

 ### **R2D09:** Tuesday 26th February 2019